 Note 2: see transaction details encoding for formatting details.

+Ad Pass Option (Optional) if included in request data the client/user can choose to Opt-out (don’t send and Ad on the request).

+Set to "AdDisable" system will not send an Ad for this request regardless of client’s configuration.

+Set to "ADEnable" or not specified Ad will be sent according to the Client’s configuration.

 Who is making the request (optional, used for resolving errors): API:JS

 Example after hexadecimal encoding (complete data packet):